Royal Knights (Etrand)

 This new knightly order would be effectively immune to treason, unless directly influenced by darker forces - however, this is not to say that the order would not step outside their own boundaries: during the times of the Late Tondbertid Decadence, when Tondbertid monarchs became mere figureheads that were more concerned with lavish feasts than actually ruling the country, high-ranking members of the Royal Knights became de facto military leaders and political decision-makers, while at the same time paradoxically having religious devotion to said monarchs.

 Due to the unique situation of de jure succession and the oaths of the order, King Bryant I of Etrand could never take advantage of the order's service, and neither could his heir King Cairbré I of Etrand until his mother Queen Mythela of Etrand died (as a matter of fact, the secularist-minded Bryant looked down upon the fanaticism of the order).
-In fact, by the times of King Calhoun I of Etrand, the order was considered to be a shadow of its former self: weakened and underfunded, lacking in numbers, barely relevant, considered little more than a ceremonial group.
-During the rule of King Calhoun however, the order got restored to its former order: recruitment went into full swing, the best warriors of Etrand and their families were sought again, a (medieval equivalent of) "public relations campaign" of sort was conducted to raise the prestige of the order and make it honourable and prestigious for spare children of noble families to join.
-By the king King Calhoun died, the order would number 250 knights, a number higher than even at the order's best in the past, meaning that Calhoun's actions not only restored the knighthood to its former glory, but pushed it beyond that.
+In fact, by the times of King Calhoun I of Etrand, the order was considered to be a shadow of its former self: neglected, weakened and underfunded, lacking in numbers, barely relevant, considered little more than a ceremonial group.
+During the rule of King Calhoun however, the order got restored to its former glory: recruitment went into full swing, the best warriors of Etrand and their families were sought again, a (medieval equivalent of) "public relations campaign" of sort was conducted to raise the prestige of the order and make it honourable and prestigious for spare children of noble families to join.
+By the time king King Calhoun died, the order would number 250 knights, a number higher than even at the order's best in the past, meaning that Calhoun's actions not only restored the knighthood to its former glory, but pushed it beyond that.